Anirudh58/Anirudh58.github.io/_pages/home.md

 ---

-## Home
+## About

 <small> Hello!
-I am a Computer Science graduate student at [Georgia Institute of Technology](https://www.gatech.edu/), where I have taken up the Computational Perception and Robotics specialization.
-Coursework apart, I am currently (Fall 2021) working with [Prof. Joy Arulraj](https://www.cc.gatech.edu/~jarulraj/) and his team on a project titled [Exploratory Video Analytics](https://github.com/georgia-tech-db/eva).
+I am a CS Graduate Student, specializing in Machine Learning at [Georgia Institute of Technology](https://www.gatech.edu/).
+Coursework apart, I am working on a project [Exploratory Video Analytics](https://evagatech.readthedocs.io/en/latest/), advised by [Prof. Joy Arulraj](https://www.cc.gatech.edu/~jarulraj/), where we are trying to build a Visual Database Management System.
 I am also a Graduate Teaching Assistant here for CS4400 - Intro to Database Systems.
 Prior to starting my Masters, I have worked in Machine Learning roles at [Iron Mountain Insight](https://www.ironmountain.com/services/content-service-platform) and [Samsung Research Institute Bangalore](https://research.samsung.com/sri-b).
 I graduated from [NIT-Trichy](https://www.nitt.edu/home/academics/departments/cse/) in 2018, where I received my B.Tech. in Computer Science and Engineering.
 Please head over to my [resume](/resume) or [projects](/projects) to know more about my work experiences.

 ## Interests